donivanjames/BNSv1-2/README.md

 - Potential loading screen for bad internet
 - Bug: there's a 300ms space after dying where pause can be activated
 - Leaderboard OR Achievement board (could push to v6)
+- On screen change: needs to trigger a resize (or maybe a page refresh if on intro scene)

 ## Update v1-5 - The Launch Update
 - Added "Lazy Loading"
 - Centralized all variables
-- Fixed game over mobile font size
+- Centralized all font sizes
+- Added Leaderboard Music
-- Fixed title screen mobile scroll distance
+- Made opening title sequence fullscreen

 ---